williamdlees/TRIgS/docs/IgBLASTPlus.md

 # IgBLASTPlus #

 NCBI's <a href="http://www.ncbi.nlm.nih.gov/igblast/">IgBLAST</a> is a valuable tool for high-speed Ig sequence analysis which has the advantage that it can be run locally, but it provides verbose output that is not amenable to computational processing.
-Also, although it matches the junction against D and J segments providing best match analysis, it does not identify the 3' end of the junction and hence does not list the CDR3 or the junction sequence.
-IgBLASTPlus summarises IgBLAST output in an IMGT-style tab-separated format, identifies the conserved W or F that terminates the junction by comparison with the J germline, and hence is able to list the CDR3 and junction sequences.
+IgBLASTPlus summarises IgBLAST output in an IMGT-style tab-separated format.

 ## Usage ##